ozthe2/ozthe2.github.io/_posts/2015-01-12-ConfigMgr-How-to-confirm-BranchCache-is-working.md

 ### 1.
 Choose a computer in your branch office that you wish to test will be pulling the content from another computers local cache:
-Either open Performance Monitor (type perfmon in the Run menu) directly on that computer or run it on your administration computer and right-click the Performance node and select ‘Connect to another computer’
+Either open Performance Monitor (type ```perfmon``` in the Run menu) directly on that computer or run it on your administration computer and right-click the Performance node and select ‘Connect to another computer’

 ![1-7](/assets/images/1-7.PNG)

 ### 2.
 Expand the ‘Data Collector Sets’ node and right-click ‘User Defined’ -> New -> Data Collector Set Give it a meaningful name and select the radio button: ‘Create Manually (Advanced)’:

 ![2-7](/assets/images/2-7.PNG)

 ### 3.
 Tick ‘Performance Counter’ then click next:

 ![3-6](/assets/images/3-6.PNG)

 ### 4.
 Click the ‘Add’ button:

 ![4-6](/assets/images/4-6.PNG)

 ### 5.
 Expand the BranchCache Node, select BITS: Bytes from cache and BITS: Bytes from server then select the Add button.
-Then Click OK:
+Then click OK:

 ![5-6](/assets/images/5-6.PNG)

 ### 6.
 Click Next:

 ![6-5](/assets/images/6-5.PNG)

 ### 7.